Psynosaur/Jetson-SecVision/README.md

    Takes approximately 2.4 seconds round trip to do its thing for 8x2MP images and is very accurate Detection step takes 1.68s for a network fps of **~4.57FPS**.

-   ### When the jetson is overclocked this is at around ~5.7FPS at 1.15GHz GPU
+   ### When the jetson is overclocked this is at around ~5.7FPS at 1.15GHz GPU and consumes ~14.5W at the wall.

    This routine is not very resource intensive as a video feed would be, nor would it be as unstable at these speeds.